Sunderfield/ultimate-todoist-sync-for-obsidian-experiment/README.md

 -   [7] If the section if removed from the task content, it won't update in Todoist (yet)
 -   [8] First tag will be used for project, but will also create a tag with the same name.
 -   [9] Project name is case-sensitive.
+-   [10] It supports YY-MM-DD, and if you use MM-DD default to the current YY

 </details>